Family Law Basics

 Family Property Act

 The Family Property Act is used by all spouses, married or not, to apply to the court to have their family property divided.
-Spouses for these purposes can be:
+For these purposes, spouses are:

 - married people